gairick9/ML001-Project-Sources-Code-and-Learning-Materials/ML001 Other Materials/Errata In ML001 Course.md

 Instructor haven’t found any Errata in this Section, If you find one plz feel free to make a PR.

 4.)
+Errata in **Project: House Price Predictor**

+TimeStamp : 1:26:18 :-
+in "from sklearn.datasets import load_boston"
+load_boston is no longer supported.
+Replace all entries of "load_boston" with "fetch_california_housing" which will give different output. load_boston can also be used if loaded directly from url : "http://lib.stat.cmu.edu/datasets/boston" (without the inverted commas) but various other changes will also be required.

+5.)
 Errata for further sections can be added here.

 Some Points while adding Errata:-